 \paragraph{Latency Analysis} As discussed in the main paper, one of the key characteristics of \methodname{} is the computational cost associated with the drafter model, which shares the same architecture as the target model.
 This allows us to estimate the theoretical speedup under different acceptance rates by considering the reduction in the number of function evaluations (NFE) throughout the model.
 The theoretical speedup $S_T$ can be computed as follows.
 Using the notation from the main paper, let $M_p$ denote the target model and $M_q$ the drafter model, and define $T_p$ and $T_q$ as the sequence lengths for the target and drafter respectively, and let $a$ denote the acceptance rate.
 Then:

-We compute the empirical speedup by measuring the time required to generate 500 prompts from MS-COCO 2017 Validaiton Set \cite{lin2015coco} on a single NVIDIA A100 GPU with a batch size of 1.
-We break down the individual cost of each component in \Cref{fig:latency_breakdown}.
+We compute the empirical speedup by measuring the time required to generate 500 prompts from MS-COCO 2017 Validation Set \cite{lin2015coco} on a single NVIDIA A100 GPU with a batch size of 1.
+We break down the individual cost of each component in \Cref{fig:latency_breakdown} (top row).
 First, we observe that the cost of the drafter is fixed, regardless of the acceptance rate, since we always sample the same number of tokens from it.
 This eventually becomes the bottleneck in the 512p case, reducing the overall utility of our method.
 Conversely, at higher resolutions, the number of tokens generated by the target model is so large that the drafter’s cost becomes negligible.